 a.
 As an employer, the University (via Worklink) will only offer employment based on the limits specified below.
+These limits are set by the University, taking into account the limits permitted by law.

-Level of Study Recommendation during periods of study During vacation periods Undergraduate 15-hours per week No restriction Postgraduate (Taught) 15-hours per week No restriction (with the exception of the summer vacation for 1-year PGT students and 2 nd year 2-year PGT students) Postgraduate (Research) 15-hours per week No restrictions Postgraduate (Research) - Thesis Awaited No restrictions No restrictions
+Level of Study Recommendation during periods of study During vacation periods Undergraduate 15-hours per week No restriction Postgraduate (Taught) 15-hours per week No restriction (with the exception of the summer vacation for 1-year PGT students and 2 nd year 2-year PGT students), as this is considered term time when students will be working on their dissertation Postgraduate (Research) 15-hours per week No restrictions Postgraduate (Research) - Thesis Awaited 15-hours per week No restrictions

 - b.
-We recommend the above restrictions for full-time Home and EEA students are not exceeded, regardless of the employer. - c.
+We recommend the above restrictions for full-time Home students are not exceeded, regardless of the employer. - c.
 It is however acknowledged that, from time to time, students may seek employment in addition to the recommended hours above and that individual students are best placed to judge their own limits when seeking paid employment.
-You must consider the impact upon your studies and the restrictions of your visa when taking up employment whilst studying.
+You must consider the impact upon your studies and the restrictions of your visa when taking up employment whilst studying, and should liaise with your School regarding your individual circumstances.